-Donovan Campaign Against Shell
+Donovan Campaign Against Shell DRAFT UPDATE

-ISSUE DESCRIPTION
+ISSUE CONTEXT

-Alfred Donovan and his son John, long-time critics of Shell because of a dispute over a marketing promotion in the UK many years ago, run a website http://royaldutchshellplc.com that is critical of the Shell Group.
-In 2006 the Donovans relaunched their website - providing daily news feeds of Shell-related stories and a live chat forum.
-They stated that they 'wanted it to become a magnet for people who had a problem with the company'.
+Alfred Donovan and his son John, long-time critics of Shell because of a dispute over a marketing promotion in the UK many years ago, run a website http://royaldutchshellplc.com critical of the Shell Group.
 They also are the main drivers of a Wikipedia site 'Controversies surrounding Royal Dutch Shell'.
+The Donovans obtained a large amount of information from Shell under the UK Data Protection Act; one email became the basis for an article in the Daily Mail newspaper.